 Murata Electronics North America Inc., a subsidiary of Japanese electronic components manufacturer Murata Manufacturing Co.
 Ltd., disclosed a data breach that involved nearly a year of unauthorized access to its IT environment.
-The company is headquartered in Atlanta, Georgia, and serves as the regional headquarters for Murata's operations across North and South America.
+A total of 331 people were impacted as a result of the incident.

 An unauthorized third party gained access to Murata's IT environment over a period beginning in March 2025 and lasting nearly 12 months.
 Upon learning of the intrusion, the company blocked external access to its network.